Road Song

 Road Song is an album by the jazz guitarist Wes Montgomery, released in 1968.
-It reached number one on the Billboard Jazz album chart and number 39 on the R&B chart.
-It also reached number 94 on the Billboard 200.
+It reached number one on the Billboard Jazz album chart and number 39 on the R&B album chart.
+It also reached number 94 on the Billboard Top LP's chart.
 It was his final recording before his death of a heart attack on June 15, 1968.

 Reception

 In his AllMusic review, Scott Yanow wrote: "The great guitarist sticks to simple melody statements (with a lot of octaves thrown in) while backed by Don Sebesky's unimaginative arrangements for an orchestra; commercially the combination was a big success… this strictly for-the-money effort can be safely passed by."